Coronavirus-related crimes capitalizes on global fear, panic

 Kadaga’s comments were widely mocked because the product is actually a disinfectant, according to the Ugandan firm that will produce the chemical, not to be ingested.

 New York officials recently ordered the Jim Bakker television show to stop marketing colloidal silver products.
-Trump himself falsely suggested a drug typically used to treat patients with malaria ad been cleared by the U.S. Food and Drug Administration for the coronavirus.
+Trump himself falsely suggested a drug typically used to treat malaria patients had been cleared by the U.S. Food and Drug Administration for the coronavirus.

 Fraudsters purport to collect contaminated banknotes in South Africa.
 And police bust a clinic selling false testing kits in Kenya.